jpalardy/jpalardy.github.io/_posts/2017-09-26-reject-summary-statistics.markdown

 Summary statistics _feel_ like information, but they are usually sound bites.

-As a society, we need to strive for facts, for understanding and for objective data:
+As a society, we need to strive for facts, for understanding, and for objective data:

 * REJECT summary statistics: ask for the data if it's missing
 * refuse conclusions until the data and methodology are produced and reviewed